A Model and Survey of Distributed Data-Intensive Systems: Other Systems

 \subsubsection{Long-running jobs}

-F1~\cite{shute:VLDB:2013:F1} implements a SQL query executor on top of Spanner that supports long-running jobs.
-Parts of the job execution plan may be executed in a dataflow fashion to support distributed computation.
+F1~\cite{shute:VLDB:2013:F1} implements a SQL query executor on top of Spanner.
+It supports long-running jobs, which are compiled to execution plans where the tasks (or at least part of them) are organized into a dataflow to enable distributed execution as in DPSs.
 F1 also introduces optimistic transactions (jobs), which consist of a read phase to retrieve all the data needed for the computation and a write phase to store the results.
 The read phase does not block other concurrent jobs, so they can run for long time (as in the case of analytical jobs).
 The write phase completes only if no conflicting updates from other jobs occurred during the read phase.